 Dark mode is a feature in many apps and operating systems, including MacOS, Android, and iOS.
 It turns your windows black, changes the text and icons to lighter colors, and makes everything appear more shadowy.
 It’s a nice look if you prefer to work with darker tones, or prefer to work in darkened environments, where a bright screen can be harsh on the eyes.

-Switching to Windows dark mode
+Switching on the Windows 10 dark mode

-Step 2: Head to “Personalization,” which features an icon of a paintbrush over a computer monitor.
+Step 2: Head to Personalization, which features an icon of a paintbrush over a computer monitor.

-Step 3: When the window opens, click “Colors” in the left-hand sidebar.
+Step 3: When the window opens, click Colors in the left-hand sidebar.

 We advise you to steer away from the very dark colors, like the dark greens and grays, as they are more difficult to spot.
 The lighter, more noticeable colors are generally a better bet.
 The reds are particularly edgy, while the blues add the most visibility.
 That said, it’s really your decision.
 The changes are instant, so feel free to click around until you find a color that works.

 Keep in mind that many apps also allow you to change color settings for that individual app.
 So if you find the perfect accent combo, but find that it doesn’t work with your apps, there’s a way to fix it.
 Head into the app’s native settings, and look for options to change the theme or color mode.

 Bonus tip: Activate dark mode in Microsoft Office